 PIC is now accepting applications for R&D funding on a rolling basis.
 If you intend to apply for R&D funding, please contact Cheryl Hirasa for more information.

-Media Fund provides up to $15,000 for Research & Development (R&D) funding for single programs of standard broadcast length (56:46 or 26:46).
-In rare cases, when the story warrants it, PIC will consider feature-length programs in accordance with PBS broadcast specifications.
-Producers applying for R&D funds will need to enter into an exclusive four-year public television broadcast rights license for the US and its territories – this is not a grant.
+Media Fund provides up to $15,000 for R&D funding for single programs of standard broadcast length (56:46 or 26:46).
+In rare cases, if the story warrants it, PIC will consider feature-length programs in accordance with PBS broadcast specifications.
+Producers applying for R&D funds will need to enter into an exclusive four-year public television broadcast rights license for the U.S. and its territories.

 Projects that qualify for R&D funding are ones that have not yet begun production.
 Funded activities may include travel, research, script development, preliminary production and post-production to create a trailer or reel for fundraising or other early phase activities.

-Along with an application producers must also submit the following application materials:
+Along with filling out an application form, you must also submit the following application materials:

-- Training Opportunities Description that explains how this project will provide specific training or internship opportunities for emerging Pacific Islander producers or technical talent
+- Training Plan that explains how this project will provide specific training or internship opportunities for emerging Pacific Islander producers or technical talent

 Failure to submit any of the above listed items will result in disqualification of your proposal.